GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Today I learned to manipulate HTML elements using CSS flexbox with the help of flex properties and learned the justify-content and align-items properties.

+### Day 54: March 26, 2021 | Friday

+**Today's Progress**: 17/17 Flexbox course at freecodecamp.org

+**Thoughts**: I feel unmotivated to finish the course in the last few days but today I realize that I need to keep going from what I started.